 Collection of TINs from the employer/union sponsors as outlined above may be a challenge for PDP sponsors.
 Employer/union sponsors unable or unwilling to provide TINs or other required information should be notified by PDP sponsors that they will be unable to utilize the waivers available to employer/union group health plans and should work with them to explore other Medicare options for their retirees.

+Reporting timeline: